 Dragon Name Generator

-Generate dragon names for ancient wyrms, hoard keepers, sky rulers, mountain guardians, and legendary beasts.
-Each result includes lore.
+Generate dragon names for ancient wyrms, hoard keepers, sky rulers, mountain guardians, sea terrors, and legendary beasts.
+Female dragon results are marked in the lore.

 Generate a Dragon Name